 3. Balistreri’s Italian-American Ristorante

 Balistreri’s offers the usual Italian restaurant favorites.
 For an appetizer, try the meatballs in sauce served with bread or the fried conch with sauce.
-The Italian style salad is especially good and can be shared between a couple of people.
+The Italian-style salad is especially good and can be shared with a couple of people.

-Besides pizza, the restaurant also offers sandwiches, like the Italian beef sandwich and has a shortlist of entrees.
-However, the main highlight is the pizza, which comes with extra thin crust and a hearty topping of cheese.
-From there you can build your own or go with one of the specialty pizzas off the menu.
+Besides pizza, the restaurant also offers sandwiches, like the Italian beef sandwich, and has a shortlist of entrees.
+However, the main highlight is the pizza, which comes with an extra thin crust and a hearty topping of cheese.
+From there, you can build your own or go with one of the specialty pizzas off the menu.

-There isn’t a ton of specials at Balistreri’s, but there is the occasional coupon online.
-And if you are not in the particular mood for pizza, you can always stop in on Mondays for a spaghetti special with meatballs, which also includes a salad or soup for only $11.95 or try out the Friday fish fry for $12.95.
+And if you are not in the particular mood for pizza, you can always stop in on Mondays for a spaghetti special with meatballs, which also includes a salad or soup, or try out the Friday fish fry.
 Either one is sure to please!

 - Address: 812 N. 68th St., Wauwatosa, WI 53213